 The most reliable options utilize sensors pads under the crib mattress.
 These units are designed to sense the slightest movement, like breathing, and if movement stops an alarm sounds on the nursery unit or parent device depending on the model.
 This type of monitor is best for at home use as it requires a hard surface under the mattress to function correctly and it continues to work well after little ones can roll or crawl.
 These sensor pads aren't compatible with memory foam mattresses and most travel or hotel cribs.
 The Anglecare AC403 and the Babysense 7 are both sensor pad monitors.

-Wearables can clip onto the baby's diaper, attach to their clothing, or be worn on the foot.
+Wearables can clip onto the baby's diaper, attach to their clothing, or go on the foot.
 Depending on the model, they can be as small as a button or as large as an old-fashioned beeper.
 Wearables have more false alarms than sensor pads because it is easy for the device to lose contact with the baby.
 However, wearables may be ideal for travel, as they are small and don't require special mattress arrangments, but they aren't as reliable as the sensor pads, and they can fail or have false alarms.
 They can also be challenging to attach to clothing if your baby is already sleeping or they can become dislodged if the baby is awake.
-The Snuza monitors (above left), Owlet Smart Sock 2 (above middle), and the Monbaby Smart Button (above right) are all variations of wearable monitors.

 These units do not function properly in a moving car or stroller as they are unable to determine if the movement is the baby or related to the movement of the vehicle or stroller.